Curtains for Closet Doors: Ideas & Tips

 Get the Right Size

 Since curtains are being used instead of doors, getting them to cover the opening properly is key.
-And where else can you meet your exact requirements of length than in custom curtains.
+And where else can you meet your exact requirements of length than in made-to-measure curtains.
 You’ll thank yourself a million for choosing custom curtains for your closet door.

 In terms of length, your curtain closet door should ideally just touch the floor.
 If they are longer than that, they’ll be more difficult to slide across and also get frayed at the bottom too soon.
 If your curtains are too short, they’ll expose the contents of your closet.
 Be sure that you measure carefully to ensure you get the length just right.
 This is imperative so that your curtain door will look great and function properly!

 As regards width, you can design your closet door curtains with more fullness like drapes usually have.
 We generally recommend 2.5x to 3x fullness for drapes to look their elegant best.
 If you want your closet doors to look just like ordinary drapery, this level of fullness should be specified.